MarieICAO/CAEM/Data/README.md

 -> "OAG2018.7z" is the compressed file matching with the OAG Datatbase of ICAO for 2018.

--> "Runaways.txt" is the list of Airports with their Number of Runaways.
+-> "Runways.txt" is the list of Airports with their Number of Runways.